 Typha latifolia Linnaeus.
 Common name: Common Cattail.
 Phenology: (Apr-) May-Jul; Jun-Nov.
-Habitat: Fresh waters of ponds, lakes, ditches, marshes, including in tidal freshwater marshes.
+Habitat: Fresh waters of ponds, lakes, ditches, marsh, including in tidal freshwater marsh.
 Distribution: NL (Newfoundland) west to AK, south to FL, TX, CA, and Mexico; Central America; South America; Eurasia.

 Origin/Endemic status: Native